 The theory of portfolios reaches a practical conclusion that consists of the diversification necessity, with which the funds work.

-For the diversification to be effective, the existing correlation between the diverse opportunities must be to analyze.
-Let us remember that the correlation coefficient measures the degree of affinity between the two or most variable ones, and that this coefficient varies between - 1 (Maximum correlation negative) and + 1 (Maximum correlation positive).
+For diversification to be effective, the existing correlation between the diverse opportunities must be analyzed.
+Let us remember that the correlation coefficient measures the degree of affinity between the two or most variable ones and that this coefficient varies between - 1 (Maximum correlation negative) and + 1 (Maximum correlation positive).

 A. CONSTITUTE AN INSTRUMENT FOR THE NATIONAL DEVELOPMENT: the funds were created with the spirit to receive savings and to channel them towards the factors of national production.
 One is to take advantage of the experiences in the developed countries, through institutions that offer to the public investor confidence by their security, in addition to liquidity and yield.
 The activity of the investment funds must be oriented to receive savings of the household sector, which traditionally has participated in a small proportion in the formation of the Colombian market of capitals.